Keith James Topping: Work

 He has a background in social work, teaching, and educational psychology.
-In 1992 he established an educational psychology training course at the University of Dundee, and later became a professor there.
+In 1992 he established an educational psychology training course at the University of Dundee, and later became a professor.

 He developed a suite of literacy interventions: Paired Reading, Cued Spelling, and Paired Writing, which are disseminated by the English government as part of its evidence-based Wave 3 literacy intervention initiative.

 He has worked as a member of the International Reading Association Task Force on the transfer into policy and practice of the Programme for International Student Assessment (PISA) and the Progress in International Reading Literacy Study (PIRLS).